ByronMcNaughton/Postcode-Insights/README.md

 - AWS Code Pipeline
 - Front End (HTML, CSS, JQuery)

-This project takes data regarding a given postcode from three public API's and combines them to present to the end user in a readable format
+This project takes data regarding a given postcode from three public API's and combines them to present to the end user in a readable format\
+The site is both desktop and mobile friendly (To an extent)

 ## API Documentation
 [Postcodes.io](https:/https:/postcodes.io)\